denistsoi/franklinchen.github.io/source/_posts/2014-11-04-some-good-science-based-reading-for-election-day.markdown

 ## Dangers of accurate statistical prediction by data journalism

-A good article in the Berkeley Journal of Sociolosy about [Nate Silver's statistical journalism](http://berkeleyjournal.org/2014/11/what-should-the-fox-say/) argues that data journalism should focus on understanding rather than prediction.
+A good article in the Berkeley Journal of Sociology about [Nate Silver's statistical journalism](http://berkeleyjournal.org/2014/11/what-should-the-fox-say/) argues that data journalism should focus on understanding rather than prediction.

 "This extensive use of Big Data for election forecasting passively promotes our current sense of political fatalism."